masum184e/handbook/git.md

 If your remote branch has new commits, Git prevents you from pushing — you’ll need to pull and resolve conflicts first.

+1. `git push` - Pushes the changes from the current branch to its corresponding upstream branch.
+2. `git push <remote> <branch>` - pushes the specified branch to the remote.
+3. `git push -u <remote> <branch>` - Pushes the branch and sets it as the upstream branch for future `git push` and `git pull` commands.
+4. `git push --force` - Forces Git to push changes, even if it overwrites changes on the remote repository.
+5. `git push --force-with-lease` - Similar to `--force`, but only forces the push if no one else has updated the remote branch since your last fetch.
+This prevents accidental overwriting of others' work.
+6. `git push --dry-run` - Simulate Push Without Making Changes.
+Useful for verification before executing a real push.
+7. `git push --delete <remote> <branch>` - Remove a remote branch

 ## `fetch` Commands

 It downloads changes from the remote repository, but it doesn’t update your local working directory or current branch.
 It only updates your remote-tracking branches, allowing you to inspect the changes before integrating them.